theogbob/jerkmate-ranked-cheat/README.md

 # jerkmate-ranked-cheat
+(Outdated, V2 for Jerkmate Season 2 when it releases!)

 CheatGUI for jerkmate :sob: ok ok its fucking stupid but whatever, have fun.

 Requires tampermonkey, violetmonkey, etc any userscript manager.